-- Severe clutch judder over a long period of time.
-Clutch judder is caused by the clutch components and the flywheel not meeting concentrically.
-Generally happens when vehicle is at a complete stop and the clutch is engaged.
-The clutch jerks, alternately gripping and slipping when the pedal is let out.
+Clutch Judder Definition: Clutch judder is caused by the clutch components and the flywheel not meeting concentrically or mating properly.
+This generally happens after the vehicle has come to a complete stop and the clutch is re-engaging.
+The physical juddering is the clutch alternately gripping and slipping as the pedal is let out.

-- Repeated drive shocks (eg. Towing heavy loads, aggressive driving (abusive up shifting,/downshifting), worn or missing pilot bearing/bushing)
+- Repeated drivetrain shocks, examples include towing heavy loads, aggressive driving (abusive up shifting and downshifting), worn or missing pilot bearing/bushing